prippa/Camagru/README.md

 • Propose a live preview of the edited result, directly on the webcam preview. [✓]

-• Super image movable and resizable                                            [✓]
+• Superimage movable and resizable                                             [✓]

 [more info](https://github.com/prippa/Camagru/blob/master/camagru.en.pdf)